Tim Lincecum: First World Series championship and setting records (2010–2011)

-Setting records and Second World Series championship (2011–2012)

-On May 4, Lincecum struck out twelve New York Mets, becoming the Giants franchise record holder for most games pitched with 10 or more strikeouts.
+On May 4, 2011, Lincecum struck out twelve New York Mets, becoming the Giants franchise record holder for most games pitched with 10 or more strikeouts.
 Lincecum's total of 29 such games surpassed Hall of Fame "first five" inaugural member Christy Mathewson.
 While Mathewson accumulated his 28 ten-plus-strikeout games in 551 starts over 17 seasons with the Giants, Lincecum recorded 29 such games in 129 starts over five seasons.
 On May 21, he threw a three-hit shutout against the Oakland Athletics as San Francisco won 3–0.
-He recorded his 1,000th career strikeout on June 6, against Jerry Hairston Jr. of the Nationals.
+On June 6 at AT&T Park, Lincecum struck out Washington Nationals third baseman Jerry Hairston Jr. swinging to end the top of the second inning for his 1,000th career strikeout, becoming the fastest Giants pitcher in franchise history to reach the milestone.
+Lincecum was met with a large standing ovation from his loving fans as he came off of the mound and was congratulated by his coaches and teammates as he walked down into the dugout.

 Despite having the fourth-lowest ERA in the NL (2.74), including a second-half ERA of 2.31, Lincecum finished the 2011 season with a 13-14 record.
 Lincecum's so-so win–loss record was largely due to his receiving the worst run support in the major leagues; the Giants scored no runs in ten of his outings and scored two runs or fewer in 21 of them, making Lincecum one of only six pitchers in modern major league history to have at least 200 strikeouts, an ERA of less than 2.75, and a losing record.